Slok-e/Levyity-2022-Team-Syntax/README.md

 ### Create a Figma Design File
 ### Create a Presentation File

-#### Problem Statement: The city Hollywood is not easily accessible and residency doesn't come with perks
+#### Problem Statement: The city Hollywood is not easily accessible to live, invest, work and play.

 #### How Might We : create a user experience for visitors and residents that leverages all city services.